 Greenland Guidance offers a course that can help you and your team members stay safe in Greenland and other polar regions.
 Are you organising a camp-based science campaign on a glacier or ice sheet?
 Or are you going to traverse an ice sheet in a sports expedition?
 Or will you be undertaking day-trips on foot or by helicopter, for work or for fun?
 We can instruct your team on making the safest choices in situations of extreme weather, animal attack, and traitorous terrain.

 Glaciers and ice sheets are dangerous places.
-Temperatures can drop far below freezing, and winds can be immensely powerful.
+Temperatures can drop far below freezing, and winds can be brutal.
 Crevasses can be hiding underneath a thin layer of snow, and polar bears may approach when you least expect them to.
-These are not typically conditions that humans thrive in.
-On top of this, the emergency services may be hours or even days away, depending on the weather conditions.
+These are not conditions that humans thrive in.
+Besides, the emergency services may be hours or even days away, depending on the weather conditions.
 One wrong decision can mean the difference between life and death.
 A thorough preparation is everything.

 The field safety course is modular, meaning that we finetune its contents to the needs of the course-takers.
-The course takes 4 hours, and requires about a half hour of preparation time for the course-takers some days before.
-One instructor can accommodate up to 10 course-takers per group, and the course can take place at the most convenient location.
-Please get in touch with us if you would like to learn more about our course!
+The course can take place at the location most convenient for you.
+Please get in touch with us if you would like to learn more!